johnrudolph/beast-master/rules.md

 At the end of the third Age, the game ends.
 The player with the most Gold wins.

 # Movement
-You have 4 Actions on your turn, and it costs 1 Action to move your Colossus or an Acolyte 1 space in any direction.
+You have 4 moves on your turn.
+Moving your Colossus or an Acolyte 1 space in any direction costs 1 move.
 Colossi and Acolytes follow the same rules for movement.
 - **Exploring**: When moving into a space that has no tile on it, you will discover what is there.
-Draw an Environment tile from the deck you built during Setup.
+Draw an Environment tile from the deck.
 - **Road Movement**: When moving into a space that already contains your Colossus or 1 of your Acolytes, you may continue onward to any adjacent space for free.
 If you have your Colossus or Acolytes in multiple adjacent spaces, move long distances using just 1 Movement.
 - **Spawn an Acolyte**: For the cost of 1 Movement, place an Acolyte from your hand onto your Colossus’s space.
 You may immediately move that Acolyte to an adjacent space for free using Road Movement.